ualsg/ualsg.netlify.app/content/project/ogbd/index.md

 This research is part of the project Large-scale 3D Geospatial Data for Urban Analytics, which is supported by the National University of Singapore under the Start-Up Grant R-295-000-171-133.

+The location and the source of the illustration of the building footprints at the top of this webpage: Middlesex County, Massachusetts, United States (Bureau of Geographic Information -- MassGIS, Commonwealth of Massachusetts, Executive Office of Technology and Security Services, 2021.)